Hello! My name is Hun Chung. Welcome to my website!

 In short, PPE (Philosophy, Politics, & Economics).

-Specifically, I construct formal models and apply them to topics in distributive justice, political/democratic legitimacy, political stability, liberal rights, and history of political philosophy.
+Specifically, I construct analytic formal models (utilizing the tools of game/social choice theory) to derive important normative insights that may help answer foundational questions in democratic theory, distributive justice, political/democratic legitimacy, political stability, liberal rights, and the interpretation of major figures in the history of political philosophy.

 THEN, WHY APPLY FORMAL MODELS TO POLITICAL PHILOSOPHY?